Can I (Still) Sue "Big Tobacco" or a Nicotine Product Company?

 - Failing to warn about the risk of lung illness and injuries related to vaping

-States themselves have been getting into the act.
-Various states attorneys general have brought their own vaping lawsuits against tobacco and nicotine companies, mainly for targeting minors.
+States have been getting into the act.
+Various state attorneys general have brought their vaping lawsuits against tobacco and nicotine companies, mainly for targeting young people.

 Learn More about Tobacco, Nicotine, and Vaping